-Current and recent projects include a music album made possible, in part, by funds provided by the Metropolitan Regional Arts Council (MRAC) through a grant from The McKnight Foundation, a Minnesota Center for Book Arts Jerome Mentorship to foster her ongoing public art project, The Mayan Calendar Project, and Red Eye Theatre’s New Works 4 Weeks Festival cohort for experimental performance artists, Mirrors & Windows fellowship for children's literature, and a 2019-2020 artist residency with Chicano & Latino Studies department at the University of Minnesota.
+Current and recent projects include a music album made possible, in part, by funds provided by the Metropolitan Regional Arts Council (MRAC) through a grant from The McKnight Foundation, a Minnesota Center for Book Arts Jerome Mentorship to foster her ongoing public art project, The Mayan Calendar Project, and Red Eye Theatre’s New Works 4 Weeks Festival cohort for experimental performance artists, Mirrors & Windows fellowship for children's literature, a 2019-2020 artist residency with Chicano & Latino Studies department at the University of Minnesota, and new performance work on climate resilience.
 In addition she continues to tell Maya-Lenca stories through experimental performance and puppetry, such as Star Girl Clan, with support from the Jim Henson Foundation, and continue artistic research projects for tribal cultural revitalization in the diaspora such as ceramics, petroglyphs, and star stories.
 A recent song in Lenca Putum about immigration, Central Americans, and the state of the border is being pressed into vinyl and released by KRSM radio in Phillips neighborhood. www.rebekahcrisanta.com @ladyxok @rebekahcrisanta @electricmachetestudios

 Rebekah has exhibited, performed, and curated throughout Minnesota, collaborating with many arts organizations including the Minnesota Museum of American Art where she was the inaugural artist in residence, MN Orchestra, Cedar Cultural Center, Watermark Art Center and Miikanan Gallery, New Native Theatre, Our Space Is Spoken For —Twin Cities Media Alliance, Penumbra Theatre's My America Project, Pillsbury House, Uprising Arts, Forecast Public Art, The Ordway Center for Performing Arts, Paramount Center for the Arts, Public Functionary, All My Relations Arts, United Theological Seminary, Intermedia Arts, and many others.
 She has been the recipient of several fellowships and awards.